CesiumGS/3d-tiles/specification/README.md

 3D Tiles uses a right-handed Cartesian coordinate system; that is, the cross product of _x_ and _y_ yields _z_.
 3D Tiles defines the _z_ axis as up for local Cartesian coordinate systems.
 A tileset's global coordinate system will often be in a [WGS 84](http://earth-info.nga.mil/GandG/publications/tr8350.2/wgs84fin.pdf) earth-centered, earth-fixed (ECEF) reference frame ([EPSG 4979](http://spatialreference.org/ref/epsg/4979/)), but it doesn't have to be, e.g., a power plant may be defined fully in its local coordinate system for use with a modeling tool without a geospatial context.

-It's possible to transform a tile's local coordinate system to the parent tile's coordinate system, see [tile transform](#tile-transform).
+An additional [tile transform](#tile-transform) may be applied to transform a tile's local coordinate system to the parent tile's coordinate system.

 The [region](#region) bounding volume specifies bounds using a geographic coordinate system (latitude, longitude, height), specifically [EPSG 4979](http://spatialreference.org/ref/epsg/4979/).